mikebessonov/iot-starterkit/cf/samples/javascript-samples/geotab/README.md

 ## Requirements and installation

 The example is written in ES8 and runs under recent versions of Node.js.
-This is server-side code, and we don't recomment to run it in a Web browser.
+This is server-side code, and we don't recommend to run it in a Web browser.

 The example depends on the [Proxy IoT Device module](./sap-iots-device-rest), which was not published on NPM yet.
 It must be installed locally first with `npm install ../sap-iots-device-rest`.